preethichan/PersonalChatbot/README.md

 Data is everywhere.
 Countless PDFs sit on our personal computers.
 The information contained in PDF documents often poses a challenge when trying to retrieve specific information.
-Langchain Chatbot, a personal chatbot application build using OpenAI API and LLMs, transforms the way we interact with PDF content.
+Langchain Chatbot, a personal chatbot application built using OpenAI API and LLMs, transforms the way we interact with PDF content.
 By seamlessly integrating natural language processing and machine learning techniques, the Langchain chatbot offers a powerful conversational interface for querying information from multiple